kibriashuvo/bdp-streaming-analytics/reports/Assignment-3-Design.md

 **Q2:** *Customers will send data through message brokers/messaging systems which become data stream sources.
 Discuss and explain the following aspects for the streaming analytics: (i) should the analytics handle keyed or non-keyed data streams for the customer data, and (ii) which types of delivery guarantees should be suitable.*

 **Answer**
-i.
-The streaming analytics that I am implementing here should handle *keyed* data stream.
+**i.** The streaming analytics that I am implementing here should handle **keyed** data stream.
 Because, the analytics is going to calculate total amount tips of all the taxi rides starting from a particular pickup location.
-In order to calculate this, I must key the data stream by the pickup location id **(PULocationID)**, so that the incoming taxi ride events will be partioned by their **(PULocationID)** and the output of the streaming analytics for each of these locations will be calculated parallelly.
+In order to calculate this, the data stream must be keyed by the pickup location id **(PULocationID)**, so that the incoming taxi ride events will be partioned by their **(PULocationID)** and the output of the streaming analytics for each of these locations will be calculated parallelly.

 ![Key](images/keyBy.png)
-For example, in the diagram above, I am receiving the taxi rides events from the Kafka source and then passing it through the **keyBy Operator** which passes them to the **Window Operators**.
+For example, in the diagram above, I am receiving the taxi ride events from the Kafka source and then passing it through the **keyBy Operator** which eventually allocates them to the **Window Operators**.
 In the diagram the taxi ride events R<sub>1</sub> through R<sub>6</sub> are colored according to their location ID.
-After passing through the **keyBy Operator** they are partioned according to their pickup location ID and then they are passed to appropiate window operator.
-Then each of these window operators **materializes** the result of streaming analysis parallelly.
+After passing through the keyBy Operator they are **partitioned** according to their pickup location ID and then they are passed to appropiate window operator.
+Then each of these window operators **materializes** the result of streaming analysis parallelly **when** at proper time (The discussion about timing of window matrialization is discussed in answer of question no. 3).

-ii. *At most once* delivery guarantee should be suitable.
-Because, it I don't really want to process a single event multiple times and get a *false* high tip amount which might mislead the taxi drivers to choose wrong pick up locations.
+**ii.** **At-most-once** delivery guarantee should be suitable for my streaming analytics.
+Because, I don't really want to process a single taxi ride event multiple times and get a **false** high total_tip amount which might mislead the taxi drivers to choose wrong pick-up locations.

-On the other hand, the events that I are handling in this analytics *isn't something that actually requires At least once delivery guarantee*, because I want to provide the drivers an opportunity to earn more, but it is not something that will affect their normal earnings.
-Yes, they might earn more if I can provide the exact updated realtime analytics, but missing couple of events won't hurt them either.
+On the other hand, the events that I am handling in this analytics *is **not** something that actually requires At-least-once delivery guarantee*, because I want to provide the drivers an opportunity to earn more, but it is not something that will affect their normal earnings.
+Yes, they might earn more if I can provide the exact updated realtime analytics, but missing couple of taxi ride events won't hurt them as much as would if I process a single taxi ride event multiple times and produce a wrong (misleading) output.

-...
+But definately, my ultimate target is to provide exactly-once delivery.